Audio4Linux/JDSP4Linux/3rdparty/qtpromise/docs/qtpromise/qpromise/then.md

 // output.isRejected() is true
 ```

-If an handler returns a promise (or QFuture), the `output` promise is delayed and will be resolved
+If a handler returns a promise (or QFuture), the `output` promise is delayed and will be resolved
 by the returned promise.